imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 (For some reason, it is requiring me to add everything to the CMakeList...may try resetting that)

+## dndv_data

+This is the lowest level of code on the dependency tree; everything can import this, while this does not import any custom code.

+All the event loop library code and structures are here, including player data and data access.

 ## dndv_internals

-This is the lowest level of code on the dependency tree; everything can import this, while this does not import any custom code.
+This is the second-lowest level of code on the dependency tree; this only imports dndv_dat and nearly everything imports this.

-All the structures and global variables are (or will be) here, including player data and data access.
+All the device-level structures and global variables are  here, including player data and data access.

 ## dndv_comms